andrewcbancroft/andrewcbancroft-blog/content/blog/dot-net-development/dotnetzip-solving-mac-decompression-issues.md

 A zip archive would download as normal, but as things were wrapping up, Safari would try to decompress the file and it would fail.

-Error from Safari&#8217;s download manager area:
+Error from Safari's download manager area:

 [<img class="alignnone size-medium wp-image-585" style="src=&quot;http://andrewcbancroft.azurewebsites.net/wp-content/uploads/2013/10/DecompressionFailed-300x43.png&quot;" width="300" height="43" />][1]